Eoin Cameron: Personal life

 Cameron was born in Mount Gambier, South Australia, the second of ten children.
 He left school at 14 and did a variety of jobs including farm labourer and roustabout.
 His family moved to Western Australia when he was 16.

 Cameron was married, and had three children.

-Cameron had bipolar disorder, which he believed to had been a cause of his sexual assault from his Headmaster at a Catholic boarding school.
+Cameron had bipolar disorder, which he believed had been caused by his sexual assault by his Headmaster at a Catholic boarding school.

 In 2013 he was involved in a car crash and suffered serious back injuries, requiring multiple operations over the next two years and two metal discs to help hold his spine and support his body weight.
-As a result of Eoin's ongoing health battles, He was forced into an early retirement from the ABC in 2016.
+As a result of Eoin's ongoing health battles, he was forced into an early retirement from the ABC in 2016.

 On 23 June 2016, Eoin Cameron died following a heart attack in Albany, Western Australia.
 His death was announced on the ABC throughout the night.